 Population (as of Sept.
 14, 2020): 562

-Housing: FPC Alderson is set up as a dormitory with two-person rooms.
+Housing: FPC Alderson employs a dormitory setting with two-person rooms.

-Health Services: Upon arrival at Federal Prison Camp Alderson, inmates are provided an intake screening complete with TB testing.
+Health Services: Inmates are provided an intake screening complete with TB testing upon arrival at Federal Prison Camp Alderson.
 Each inmate is assigned to a medical provider and associated support staff, according to the inmate’s register number.
-Clinic appointments, call-outs, emergency services, dental examinations, eyeglasses, and contact lenses, physical examinations, and medications are provided to inmates.
+Inmates are provided clinic appointments, call-outs, emergency services, dental examinations, eyeglasses, contact lenses, physical examinations, and medications.